owdproject/owd-app-todo/README.md

 [Try it out](https://hacklover.net), just open the terminal and type "todo"

 ## Features
-- It helps not to forget things to do
 - It saves things to local storage

 ## Quick install